Simba14/mitein/README.md

 This is the frontend repository written in React, which utilises the Next.js framework.
 Next.js allows for static site generation (it creates a single HTML file with the required assets at build time).
 This means page loads are very quick.
 In addition to its performance benefits, it was also chosen for its accessibility, SSR, security features and ease of production deploys.
 You can learn more about Next.js through their [documentation](https://nextjs.org/).

+Mitein is a serverless application.
+It leverages a [Cloud Firestore](https://firebase.google.com/docs/firestore) database, and which is connected to the frontend via an Apollo GraphQL api.

 ## 🚀 Quick start